Across the Mideast, Palestinians brace for Trump aid cuts

 "What UNRWA provides is not even a quarter of what a Palestinian refugee needs," said Ramy Mansour, 34, who fled to Lebanon from the Yarmouk refugee camp in Damascus in 2013.
 "Take everything and return us to our homes.
 We don't want any assistance or anything, just return us to our country."

-Associated Press writers Karin Laub in Amman and Philip Issa in Beirut contributed reporting.
+Associated Press writers Karin Laub in Amman, Jordan, and Philip Issa in Beirut contributed to this report.